AntonioIndindoli/Mayuns-Company-Site/README.md

 | **Frontend** | React (CRA v5)                   | Built to static files for prod |
 | **Hosting**  | **Render**                       | Free HTTPS, autoscaling        |

-> Legacy tools like PM2 / Caddy were replaced by Render’s managed runtime and CDN.

 ---

 ## Local Development